 - 1 teaspoon coconut butter

-- 10 ounces hot water (not boiling)
+- 10 ounces very hot water (but not boiling)

 - Combine the matcha powder, coconut sugar and coconut butter in a medium-sized mug.

-- Pour in the hot water and use a spoon to stir together the ingredients.
+- Pour in the hot water and use a whisk to stir together the ingredients.
 You’ll need to stir for about 10 seconds to make sure that the coconut butter melts and gets incorporated into the latte.

 - You shouldn’t use boiling water with matcha powder.
 Instead, use really hot water that is not boiling.

 - If you want to make an iced matcha latte, let it cool for a few minutes and then pour your prepared matcha latte over ice cubes.

 - Category: Beverage

 Keywords: green tea latte, dairy free matcha, how to make matcha latte

 Don’t forget to join the Clean Eating Kitchen newsletter.
 You’ll get my Clean Eating Quick Start Guide, plus links to all the latest recipes.